 The academic departments are accountable for defining the level and amount of credit awarded for courses, as well as, ensuring the assigned credit hours of courses comply with this policy.
-Furthermore, it is the responsibility of academic administrators to ensure that courses are delivered as per the assigned credit hours of each course.
+Furthermore, it is the responsibility of

 Course Designation

 00 level courses: Non-credit bearing courses, the 00 code is designated to the preparatory courses for which students are registered during the first semester in the University as a result of the placement test.